SoufianeAatab/EMLlib/README.md

 2. In Visual Studio Code, ensure that the correct target device is selected in the PlatformIO toolbar.

-3. Click on the upload button (usually represented as an arrow icon pointing to the right) in the PlatformIO toolbar.
+3. Click on the upload button in the PlatformIO toolbar.
 This will compile and upload the project to your connected device.

-Congratulations!
-You have successfully set up and deployed the EMLlib example project on your embedded device.

-For more information and documentation on using EMLlib, please refer to the official documentation at [https://github.com/your-username/EMLlib](https://github.com/your-username/EMLlib).

 ## License